zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/WidgetFactory.md

 ### ListView(`System.String`)
-Creates a new !:Kendo.Mvc.UI.ListView{T} bound an item in ViewData.
+Creates a new 1 bound an item in ViewData.

 #### Parameters